-Gender, Race and World-Ecological Literature: Plotting Women’s Work from the Plantation to the Present
+Gothic's Ecologies: Literature and Commodity Frontiers from the Plantation to the Present

-I am a PhD student in Comparative Literature at Warwick University, Coventry.
-I am currently working on a project funded by the Leverhulme Trust, which investigates World Literature through the commodity frontiers of the 20th century (see more here: https://warwick.ac.uk/fac/arts/english/people/niblettmike/worldlit/).
-My PhD project investigates the histories of women's work in the sugar and palm oil and coal industries, as mediated in Nigerian, British and Caribbean fiction.
+I am a PhD student in English and Comparative Literary Studies.
+I am currently working on a project funded by the Leverhulme Trust, which investigates world-literature through the prisms of globalgothic and commodity frontiers.
+See more here: https://warwick.ac.uk/fac/arts/english/people/niblettmike/worldlit/).
+I am also, as of January 2022, Associate Lecturer at the University of Witwatersrand in Johannesburg.

 - “It is Us Who Groom and Weed Him”: The Gendered Ecology of Sugarcane in the Poetry of Grace Nichols', Postcolonial Studies Association Convention, University of Manchester, 11-13 September 2019.